deco3500-2018/Untitled/README.md

 2. Install and run.

 ### How to build and run in Andorid while using Unity
 1. File -> Build & Run, make sure your Unity already has Andorid package for building.
 2. Edit -> Preference -> External Tool
 3. Import your JDK
 4. Import your SDK, the path should be C:\Users\**username**\AppData\Local\Android\Sdk
-5. Connect your Andorid device then click build & run.
+5. Connect your Andorid device with USB cable then click build & run.

+### Note:
+Run ARDog needs an envirnment, it's very complex to set up if you are the first time to use it.
+You must import AR support files by yourself instead of downloading the whole project files.
+Therefore, we do not put ARdog function with the interface together.
+If the ARcore has any error on your computer, the whole project cannot run includes the CloudDogInterface.
+But the team has built apk file already, you can install apk in any Andorid device.